When “UTC everywhere” isn’t enough - storing time zones in PostgreSQL and SQL Server

 .HasComputedColumnSql(@"[LocalTimestamp] AT TIME ZONE [TimeZoneId] AT TIME ZONE 'UTC'");

-Note that we removed the stored: true we had before (the default is non-stored).
+we had before (the default is non-stored).
 This column cannot be indexed, and effectively fulfils the same purpose as the PostgreSQL query we saw above.
-If you do want an indexed column, then you’ll have to set up a database trigger to keep UtcTimestamp up to date:
+If you do want an indexed column, then you’ll have to set up a database trigger to keep UtcTimestamp

 CREATE OR ALTER TRIGGER Events_UPDATE ON Events